Larchmont Charter School

-Larchmont Charter School is a public charter school located in Los Angeles, California.
+Larchmont Charter School is a public charter school located in Los Angeles, California, United States.
 Considered popular amongst parents in the entertainment industry and highly diverse, Larchmont is known for its high academic ranking and constructivist approach to learning, with one of the city's most selective high schools.

 History

 Larchmont Charter School opened exclusively as an elementary school of 120 students in September 2005.
 Founded by Lindsay Sturman leading a core group of families frustrated with public education in Los Angeles, Larchmont's goal was to provide "an exceptional public education" via the charter school model.
 Over time, the school added more and more grades, until it had four campuses and went all the way through senior year of high school.

 Since government funding alone does not pay for all of the school's needs, Larchmont fundraises via events like silent auctions, featuring performers including Jim Bianco.
 In 2016, Larchmont Charter High School graduated its first class of forty-three students, with former Larchmont board member and parent Mark Feuerstein giving the graduation address.
-Joshua Groban, Associate Justice of the Supreme Court of California, is another former board member of the school.
+Joshua Groban, associate justice of the Supreme Court of California, is another former board member of the school.

 Though Larchmont has a reputation for being focused on arts and academics, with more limited athletics, Larchmont Charter's women's basketball team won a high school city championship in 2022.